quasarframework/quasar-testing/packages/security-antivuln/README.md

 @quasar/testing-security-antivuln
 ===

-> This testing app extension will scan your installed dependencies (the entire chain) and compare them with the list of
+> This testing app extension utilizes the [Quasar AntiVuln package](#https://github.com/quasarframework/quasar-testing/tree/dev/packages/security-antivuln-module) and will scan your installed dependencies
-> advisories found here: https://www.npmjs.com/advisories warning you if any are unsafe.
+> (the entire chain) comparing them with the list of advisories found here: https://www.npmjs.com/advisories warning
+> you if any are unsafe.

 # Install
 Installation *should* be done via the `@quasar/testing` mono repo using